 Zach Franklin, Chief Strategy Officer

-Anna Bautista, Vice President of Construction and Workforce Development
+Anna Bautista, Vice President of Construction

 Anna has broad experience in the solar industry as a site supervisor, hands-on trainer, and design and installation technician.
 In the private sector, she managed over $4M in residential and small commercial PV projects.
 She has worked on renewable energy projects and environmental justice campaigns in the Philippines, Haiti, and Costa Rica but is honored to share her skills locally to help democratize access to renewable energy and energy efficiency solutions and training.
 Anna has a degree in Electrical Engineering from MIT and is proud to represent among other women who are NABCEP Certified Installers in California.

-National Construction Manager
+Construction Training Manager

 Erika Symmonds, Vice President of Workforce Development & Service Learning

 Erika's professional background spans the not-for-profit sectors of youth development, national service, green construction, and workforce development.
 Soon after installing panels with GRID for the first time while serving as an AmeriCorps member with Habitat Humanity East Bay, she co-founded Green City Force, a non-profit that combines service and training to connect youth of low-income backgrounds to opportunities in the green economy.
 Erika joined GRID Alternatives in 2015 and is proud to now focus her time on making solar careers accessible through supporting GRID Alternative's workforce development efforts.
 Erika is a Brooklyn, NY native and studied Computer Science and Studio Art at Wellesley College in Massachusetts.